sauravtdi/assgn4fth/README.md

 ```
 python manage.py migrate
 ```
 This command makes sure that all relevant tables are created in the database.
 Note: migrate command works only when we have migration files built already in the project.
 Check in the user folder to see whether we have migrations folder with files such as `0001_initial.py`.
-If not run command `python manage.py makemigrations`
+If not run command `python manage.py makemigrations` before `python manage.py migrate`.

 #### 2. Populating data to the database